vickimo/vickimo.github.com/content/pages/about.md

 To put people at the forefront of my code.
 I want to build software that not only positively impacts the world around me, but also is beautiful, well-documented, and easy-to-understand.

-I’m a full-stack programmer, but I especially enjoy working on hard people problems, in particular, UI/UX and AI/Machine Learning/making sense of big data.
+I’m a full-stack programmer, but I especially enjoy working on hard people problems, in particular, AI/Machine Learning/making sense of big data.

 Causes that especially interest me include connecting cultures through language learning, bridging the gap by opening up data visualization and machine learning techniques to non-technical users, and empowering people to believe that they can do anything, as long as they believe that they can.

 ### My toolbox

-I’ve worked with the [Python](http://www.python.org/) programming language and the [Django web framework](http://djangoproject.com) extensively, but I have also built applications using [NodeJS](http://nodejs.org)/[Express](http://expressjs.com).
-SQL databases are usually my go-to, but I’ve also been experimenting lately with the NoSQL database [Cassandra]( http://www.datastax.com/what-we-offer/products-services/datastax-enterprise/apache-cassandra).
+I’ve worked with the [Python](http://www.python.org/) programming language and the [Django web framework](http://djangoproject.com) extensively, but I have also built applications using [NodeJS](http://nodejs.org)/[Express](http://expressjs.com), RoR, and Obj-C. SQL databases are usually my go-to, but I’ve also been experimenting lately with the NoSQL database [Cassandra]( http://www.datastax.com/what-we-offer/products-services/datastax-enterprise/apache-cassandra).

 Other languages: C, C++, Java, R, Matlab/Octave